-2.5 Social norms
+2.5.
+Social Norms

 Choices on fertility are not made in isolation but rather in the context of (broader) families and networks of friends, neighbors, and colleagues.
 Thus, a literature has emerged that studies the impact of the social norms held within relevant peer groups on fertility.
-Prettner and Strulik (2017) show that a change away from traditional to modern norms, the latter supporting contraception and smaller family sizes, can lead to strong social dynamics toward lower fertility. de Silva and Tenreyro (2020) employ a calibrated overlapping generations model with human capital investments and social norms to quantify numerically the role of social norms and policies aimed at fostering norms in favor of smaller family size.
+Prettner & Strulik (2017) show that a change away from traditional to modern norms, the latter supporting contraception and smaller family sizes, can lead to strong social dynamics toward lower fertility. de Silva & Tenreyro (2020) employ a calibrated overlapping generations model with human capital investments and social norms to quantify numerically the role of social norms and policies aimed at fostering norms in favor of smaller family size.
 They find that global fertility decline is particularly well explained by the impact of policy change on social norms.
 At the micro level, social norms have been shown to have more varied effects.
-Changes in social norms that honor fathers' engagement with children and make the role of "working mom" more acceptable or even turn it into a role model (Fernández and Fogli, 2006, 2009) may help to contain fertility decline, which is in line with Arpino et al. (2015) who report a U-shaped relationship between norms toward gender equality and fertility.
-Norms have been shown to be both contagious across space (Spolaore and Wacziarg, 2022) and persistent across socioeconomic peer groups (e.g., Bauernschuster and Rainer, 2012; Chabé-Ferret, 2019).
+Changes in social norms that honor fathers' engagement with children and make the role of working mom more acceptable or even turn it into a role model (Fernández & Fogli 2006, 2009) may help to contain fertility decline, which is in line with the findings of Arpino et al. (2015), who report a U-shaped relationship between norms toward gender equality and fertility.
+Norms have been shown to be both contagious across space (Spolaore & Wacziarg 2022) and persistent across socioeconomic peer groups (e.g., Bauernschuster & Rainer 2012, Chabé-Ferret 2019).
 Finally, Ferrara et al. (2012) highlight the role of mass media, such as soap operas in Brazil, in the transmission of low-fertility norms even beyond the immediate influence of peer groups.

-2.6 Emerging trends
+2.6.
+Emerging Trends